Akash02032002/College_ID_Project-main/README.md

 https://spheron.mypinata.cloud/ipfs/QmSk9Sz6BgJx2Gogoqs9PndDbeXYdTCkWKLCjsWTVpk8fT
 just click on this link and see deployed web

-## This Project is solved the problem of fack Identification of collge Students
+## This Project is solved the problem of fake Identification of college Students

 **Student can only see their identity but they can't issue their id card by your self**